Rarely has Long Island felt Washington’s political reverberations as strongly as it has during the first year of Donald J. Trump’s presidency.

 The plan is projected to add $1 trillion to the national debt over the next decade.
 It also limits state and local property tax deductions to $10,000 annually.
 Such reductions could impact Long Islanders who have depended on them to balance their books in the coming years, according to many, including U.S. Rep. Peter King, a Republican from Seaford, and Tom Suozzi, a Democrat from Glen Cove.

-Passage of the GOP tax plan led to chaos at year’s end, as thousands of Long Islanders scrambled to pay part of their 2018 property-tax bills ahead of time and possibly lower their federal tax burden.
+Passage of the GOP tax plan led to chaos at the end of 2017 as thousands of Long Islanders scrambled to pay part of their 2018 property-tax bills ahead of time and possibly lower their federal tax burden.

 Trump visited Long Island in July, and described it as a “blood-stained killing field,” suggesting that the El Salvadoran gang MS-13 had taken over.

 In Suffolk County, the number of crimes, however, dropped from 21,076 in 2015 to 19,877 the next year — a 5.7 percent decline.
 That was the smallest number of crimes committed in a single year since 1975, when Suffolk started recording such data, according to The Wall Street Journal.
 Violent crimes, including murder, robbery and aggravated assault, dropped by nearly 11 percent.

 Meanwhile, crime in Nassau County fell to its lowest level in 50 years in 2016, when 26,153 crimes were recorded.
 Violent crimes fell 9 percent.

 Nassau police estimated that there are about 700 gang members in the county — roughly 350 are active.
 Nassau has 1.4 million residents.

 “I like that he speaks his mind,” said Joe, “because he’s not a politician.
 He’s made it on his own, and he doesn’t owe anybody.”